-Your child’s specific goals will depend on her challenges, abilities and interests.
-Here are a few examples of how you might help her refine her ideas.
+Specific goals will depend on your child’s challenges, abilities, and interests.
+Here are a few examples of how you might help your child fine-tune the resolution.

-As your child works on achieving his resolution, she’ll also be building important skills like:
+As kids work on achieving a resolution, they’ll also be building important skills:

-Encourage her to step back and ask herself questions like these — or even discuss the answers with you — along the way.
-They’ll help her stay on track and get more out of the experience.
+Encourage your child to step back and think about questions like these — or even discuss the answers with you — along the way.
+That will help with staying on track and getting more out of the experience.

-If your child agrees, consider joining her.
+If your child agrees, consider working toward the same goal together.
 You’ll make each other more accountable.
 “I’m also looking to exercise more this year.
 How about we swim together at the Y every Saturday morning?”

 Share your own experiences.
 Be honest about what did and didn’t help you with your New Year’s resolutions.
 “I’m so glad I joined the library book club last year.
 It really helped me reach my daily page goal.”

 Make it meaningful.
-Let your child work hard at her resolution.
-If she doesn’t achieve it, you can help make sure that her struggle is motivating, not paralyzing.
-Talk through how things went off-track and what she might do differently next time.
+Let your child work hard toward the goal.
+If your child doesn’t achieve it, you can still make sure that the struggle is motivating, not paralyzing.
+Talk through how things went off-track and what strategies your child might try in the future.

 Like IEP goals, New Year’s goals should be specific, measurable, attainable, results-oriented, and time-bound.